earlyprint/earlyprint.github.io/download.md

 permalink: /download/
 ---

-Click on a link to download any of the *EarlyPrint* XML texts.
-You can also filter and download metadata by searching and clicking "Download as CSV."
+Search to filter the table, and click on a link to download any of the corrected and linguisticaly-annotated *EarlyPrint* XML texts, or the original *Text Creation Partnership* XML.

+You can also filter and download metadata by searching and clicking "Download Metadata as CSV" at the bottom of this page.

 <form class="fr">
   <label>Search in:</label>